BSC-ES/pyhanami/docs/source/User-Guide.md

 ## Tropical IntraSeasonal Oscillation (ISO) evaluation

-The computation of the **bimodal ISO indices** requires daily TOA outgoing longwave radiation (`olr`) data, preferably covering a period of 10 years or more (ideally, at least 30 years).
+To evaluate the simulation of ISOs, create a `ScientificEvaluation` object with the `SimulationData` object that you want to analyze and use the `bimodal_ISO` method.
+This method computes the **bimodal ISO indices** and requires **daily TOA outgoing longwave radiation** (`olr`) data, preferably covering a period of 10 years or more (ideally, at least 30 years).

-Perform an EEOF analysis between `year_init` and `year_end`, and use the resulting EEOFs to compute the bimodal ISO indices (first two PCs) for the entire period covered by the provided dataset.
-Then, plot these indices for `years`.
-Finally, use the indices to calculate and plot the mean monthly frequency (seasonality) of ISO events for the full dataset period:
+With the following snippet, the `bimodal_ISO` method will perform an EEOF analysis between `year_init` and `year_end`, and use the resulting EEOFs to compute the bimodal ISO indices (first two PCs) for the entire period covered by the provided dataset.
+Then, it will plot these indices for `years`.
+Finally, it will use the indices to calculate and plot the mean monthly frequency (seasonality) of ISO events for the full dataset period:

 ```python
 # Initialize ScientificEvaluation class with a SimulationData object